OtavioPompolini/lazyhttp/README.md

     - DB Migrations
     - FIX THE GOD DAMN DLL (I was too dumb to do it correctly)
     - Able to write path param in different lines
-    - Create a error window. (e.g Show user invalid reqest format)
-    - Add error whindow: "Parsing failed", "request failed"...
     - find/filter request
     - Request navigation Ctrl+u, Crtl+d -> jump multiple
     - Windows navigation through hjkl
     - Add support to collections
     - Add support to environments and variables
     - Add VIMOTION when editing request (THIS IS A MUST)
-    - Be able to navigate through response window and copy content to clipboard
     - ? keybind to open a help menu
-    - Support other formats url-encoded, responses as XML/HTML
+    - Support other formats url-encoded
     - Delete request confirmation
+    - Save all on close